ARROW waveguide

-In optics, an anti-resonant reflecting optical waveguide (ARROW) is a waveguide that uses the principle of thin-film interference to guide light with low loss.
+In optics, an ARROW (anti-resonant reflecting optical waveguide) is a type of waveguide that uses the principle of thin-film interference to guide light with low loss.
 It is formed from an anti-resonant Fabry–Pérot reflector.
 The optical mode is leaky, but relatively low-loss propagation can be achieved by making the Fabry–Pérot reflector of sufficiently high quality or small size.

 Principles of Operation

 ARROW relies on the principle of thin-film interference.
 It is created by forming a Fabry-Perot cavity in the transverse direction, with cladding layers that function as Fabry-Perot etalons.
 A Fabry-Perot etalon is in resonance when the light in the layer constructively interferes with itself, resulting in high transmission.
 Anti-resonance occurs when the light in the layer destructively interferes with itself, resulting in no transmission through the etalon.

 The refractive indexes of the guiding core (nc) and the cladding layers (nj, ni) are important and are carefully chosen.
 In order to make anti-resonance happen, nc needs to smaller than nj.
 In a typical system of a solid core ARROW, as shown in the figure, the waveguide consists of a low refractive index guiding core bounded on the upper surface by air and on the lower surface by higher refractive index antiresonant reflecting cladding layers.
 The confinement of light on the upper surface of the guiding core is provided by the total internal reflection with air, while the confinement on the lower surface is provided by interference created by the antiresonant cladding layers.

 The thickness of the antiresonant cladding layer (tj) of an ARROW also needs to be carefully chosen in order to achieve anti-resonance.
 It can be calculated by the following formula: